nvwaklaas/capra-interface/README.md

 **The application is only usable when connected to the WiFi network of the robot.**

-After connecting with the WiFi you can press the _'Connect to Robot'_ button in the application
+After connecting with the WiFi you can click the _'Connect to Robot'_ button in the application

 ## Using capra-interface to control a Capra Hircus robot.